You need to be sure, though.

 Hormone blockers will stop your puberty.
 If you stop taking them, your puberty will start again.

-Hormones can change your body so you can’t ever make children.
+Hormones may change your body so you can not make children.

 If you are not an adult yet, these are the ways you can get them.